Karakalpak language: Arabic script

-Arabic alphabet on its own has a number of significant shortcomings: it lacks letters to indicate a number of specific Karakalpak sounds.
-However, in line with developments in other Turkic-speaking communities of the Soviet union, specifically the development of Yaña imlâ alphabet in Tatarstan and Bashkortostan, and processes of standardization of Arabic script in Kazakh SSR and Uzbek SSR, Karakalpak Arabic orthography also underwent modifications and introduction of letters and conventions to represent the language more consistently.
+The original Arabic alphabet on its own has a number of significant shortcomings: it lacks letters to indicate a number of specific Karakalpak sounds.
+However, in line with developments in other Turkic-speaking communities of the Soviet Union—specifically the development of the Yaña imlâ alphabet in Tatarstan and Bashkortostan, and processes of standardization of the Arabic script in the Kazakh SSR and the Kirghiz SSR—the Karakalpak Arabic alphabet also underwent modifications and introduction of letters and conventions to represent the language more consistently.

-A small uppercase Hamza is used for indicating front vowels when vowel sounds can't be perceived from other vowels or consonants in a word, very similar to the use of Hamza in Kazakh Arabic alphabet.
+A small uppercase hamza is used for indicating front vowels when vowel sounds cannot be perceived from other vowels or consonants in a word, very similar to the use of hamza in the Kazakh Arabic alphabet.

-In November 1924, the first Karakalpak newspaper “Free Karakalpak” (یىُركین قاراقالپاق) began to be printed on with the script, and in 1925 the first textbooks were published.
+In November 1924, the first Karakalpak-language newspaper, Erkin Qaraqalpaq (یىُركین قاراقالپاق; lit.
+'Free Karakalpak'), was printed written in the Arabic script.
+In 1925 the first textbooks in Karakalpak were published written in the Arabic script.
 Writer and educator Saifulgabit Madzhitov played a major role in the creation of the alphabet and the release of the first primers.